Wayneoween/dnd5e_story_hotdq/_posts/2019-01-01-The_year_before.md

-In Phandalin we also met Sildar Hallwinter, who told us about the dwarf Gundren Rockseeker who, with his two brothers Tharden and Nundro planned to re-open the legendary Wave Echo Cave and reestablish the area, and Phandalin with it, as a place of fortune.
+In Phandalin we also met Sildar Hallwinter, who told us about the dwarf Gundren Rockseeker who, with his two brothers Tharden and Nundro planned to re-open the legendary {% include glossary_link.html title="Wave Echo Cave" %} and reestablish the area, and Phandalin with it, as a place of fortune.
 Sildar belongs to the {% include glossary_link.html title="Lord's Alliance" %}.
 His guild-brother Iarno Albrek, turned evil and was the one who founded the Redbrands, under the Mentorship of the {% include glossary_link.html title="Black Spider" %}, a major evil presence in the area.
-The Black spider was also the one that captured Gundren Rockseeker since he was looking for the Forge of Spells inside the Wave Echo Cave, which is still active, as we learned from a diary we found raiding the Redbrands' lair.
+The Black spider was also the one that captured Gundren Rockseeker since he was looking for the Forge of Spells inside the {% include glossary_link.html title="Wave Echo Cave" %}, which is still active, as we learned from a diary we found raiding the Redbrands' lair.

 On the way to our next adventure, we stumbled over an old structure in which a